 - Could you have planned better?
 If you didn’t achieve what you planned, how can you improve this?
 Are you trying to exercise at an unrealistic time of day?
 Are you trying to make too many diet changes at once?

 Use your reflection to adjust your plans each week until you are regularly achieving your health and fitness goals and progressing each week.

-Sign up for My Fitness Planner updates and get a free printable download of the 8 worksheets e-mailed to you:
+Sign up for My Fitness Planner updates and get a link to the fitness goal setting worksheet PDFs e-mailed to you:

 After you sign up, you’ll get 2 e-mails, one will have a link to your printable download and the other will be a welcome e-mail.

 If the e-mails haven’t turned up within a few minutes, please check your junk folder, as some service providers have very strict filters.